 Which One is Better?

 Which one is better between Genie+ and Individual Lightning Lane selection is subjective and depends on many factors including your budget, touring schedule, how frequently you visit the parks, and how tolerant you are to waiting in line.

-Genie+ costs $15.98 after tax per person, but it gives you the most bang for your buck.
+Genie+ costs between $15-$35 plus tax per person, but it gives you the most bang for your buck.
 Depending on which park you are going to it gives you a choice of 8-20 attractions where you can skip the standby queue.

 If you want to maximize your time in the parks and wait the least amount of time, you can get both Genie+ and buy Individual Lightning Lanes, though in most cases this will be excessive.

 You may want to do it though if you don’t have a lot of time in the parks and need to do as many rides as you can in a short amount of time.
 It also makes sense if this is a once-in-a-lifetime vacation and money is not an object.

 Ultimately, there is no “right” answer to the question and you’ll have to weigh the pros and cons and choose which one is better for your situation.